Canon SX620 vs Fujifilm X-E3

 It is notable that the X-E3 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX620 does not feature such a mic input.

-Both the SX620 and the X-E3 are recent models that are part of the current product line-up.
-The SX620 replaced the earlier Canon SX610, while the X-E3 followed on from the Fujifilm X-E2S.
+The SX620 is a recent model that features in the current product line-up of Canon.
+In contrast, the X-E3 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X-E3 was succeeded by the Fujifilm X-E4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is the Canon SX620 better than the Fujifilm X-E3 or vice versa?
 The listing below highlights the relative strengths of the two models.